karenhuang0312/Aeropath/documentation/templates/english/user-stories-template.md

   - **Acceptance Criteria:**
     - [ ] Each flight result provides a clear “Book” or “Go to Airline” button.
-    - [ ] Redirect is seamless and opens the airline’s website.
+    - [ ] Redirect occurs within 2 seconds without errors.

 ---

 - **US-007:** As a user, I want to see clear error messages and empty states when no flights match my search so that I am not confused.

   _Expanded Context / description:_
   > If a search fails, no flights are found, or an API error occurs, the UI displays helpful messages and suggestions.
+Example Message: "No flights found.
+Please try different dates or destinations."

   - **Acceptance Criteria:**
     - [ ] Empty state and error messages are shown when appropriate.